 Anderson was one of the few enslaved people at Mount Vernon in 1799 who had been born and captured in Africa.
 He recalled arriving in the American colonies “five years before Braddock’s defeat” (that is, around 1750).
 The Gazette article reported that Anderson was “a genuine Guinea negro and claimed to have come from a Royal family.”
 The accompanying description suggests his African origins: “He was of a bright mahogany color, with high cheek bones, and was stoutly made.
 His face was tattooed, and he wore in his ears rings which he informed me were made of real Guinea gold.”

-The records detailing which slave ship carried Anderson and when George Washington purchased him do not survive, but the enslaved man began appearing in Washington’s tax records in 1760.3 Washington also bought one of his shipmates, a man named Simon.4 The two men were among the dozens of enslaved Africans and African Americans whom Washington purchased in the 1750s as he expanded Mount Vernon’s operations after taking control of the property.5
+The records detailing which slave ship carried Anderson and when George Washington purchased him do not survive.
+Previous research suggested that Anderson was the enslaved man named "Sam" who began appearing in Washington’s tax records in 1760, which would be consistent with Anderson's claim that he arrived in the colonies in the 1750s.3 Washington also bought one of his shipmates, a man named Simon.4 More recent research indicates that Washington purchased Anderson sometime in the 1760s.
+An enslaved person named "Sambo" begins appearing in Washington's records in 1774.
+He is described as a "boy" and his absence on Washington's list of tithables for that year suggests he was under the age of 16 at the time.
+Anderson and Simon were among the dozens of enslaved Africans and African Americans whom Washington purchased in the years before the American Revolution as he expanded Mount Vernon’s operations after taking control of the property.5

 At Mount Vernon, Anderson worked as a carpenter, one of the many skilled craftsmen and women at the Mansion House Farm.
 With a team of about four or five other men, he built and repaired plows, carts, wheels, rakes, door and window frames, livestock pens, fishing boats, and coffins, as well as structures like storehouses, barns, and overseers’ houses.
 The enslaved carpenters also labored in the Mansion, sometimes assisting white craftsmen hired by Washington.
 Anderson recalled proudly that he had been trained by William Bernard Sears, the English craftsman who carved the wooden mantelpiece in Washington’s dining room in the fall of 1775.
 The Gazette recounted that Sears “laid out the work there, and Sambo, with his force, did the manual labor.”6